 To be given my mother’s old handbag when she bought a new one was, without a doubt, my greatest childhood thrill.
 I can still smell them now, the musty leather mixed with a powdery sweetness, the metallic tang of loose coins found in the pocket.

 To have things that needed to be in a handbag was to have responsibilities.
-To be able to dip into The Handbag and defuse any situation with a tissue or a pen or the keys to open the front door was, in my eyes, to be the centre of the world.
+To be able to dip into The Handbag and defuse any situation with a tissue or a pen or the keys to open the front door was, in my eyes, to be the centre of the universe.

 If my mother had The Handbag we were safe and she always had her handbag with her so we were always safe.